stas-badzi/webdriverxx/README.md

 If you decide to use version selenium server version 4.0.0 and up (which is suggested), either compile with `-DSELENIUM_MAJOR:4`, or `#define SELENIUM_MAJOR 4` before including `webdriverxx.h`

-In some other versions you might need to initialize `WebDriver` objects with `http://localhost:4444/wd/hub` or any other url where you're server is located suffixed with `/wd/hub`
+In some other versions you might need to initialize `WebDriver` objects with `http://localhost:4444/wd/hub` or any other url where your server is located suffixed with `/wd/hub`

 #### Windows